jayanta459/Data-Cleaning-of-Google-Playstore/README.md

 # Data-Cleaning-of-Google-Playstore
-This project focuses on cleaning, manipulating, and visualizing the Google Play Store dataset.
-The workflow includes : Data Cleaning, Data Visualization and Data Manipulation.
+Data-Cleaning-of-Google-Playstore : Cleaned and manipulated Google Play Store dataset using Python (Pandas, NumPy) to handle missing values and duplicates.
+Visualized key insights with Matplotlib and Seaborn through pie charts, histograms, and subplots for better data understanding.